daffainfo/ctf-writeup/Foobar CTF 2023/inspect/README.md

 > Rest API was boring so I used modern technology.

 ## About the Challenge
-We have been given a website and we need to get the flag from that website
+We were given a website and we need to get the flag from that website

 ![preview](images/preview.png)